digicademy-chf/chf_container/documentation/Maintenance/Index.rst

        git pull upstream main

-3. Merge the new branch into your main branch.
+3. Resolve any issues should they appear.
-4. Push the changes to your ``origin`` as usual.
+4. Push the changes to your ``origin/main`` as usual.